Planhat-Architect/python-alternative1/README.md

 Python Planhat API Library for doing work with Planhat locally [Planhat API Docs](https://docs.planhat.com/#introduction)

+## Authentication
+- Authentication details are found in the planhat/api/config file.
+- Currenlty it's set to look for a secret.txt file, but you can update that however you'd like and things should work as long as you're sending a string value to the API_KEY variable.

 ## Access different models via the Models Module

 ### Methods